Design Opportunities for Explainable AI Paraphrasing Tools: A User Study with Non-native English Speakers: User Study

 \subsection{Study Procedure}

 The entire process of the user study is shown in Figure~\ref{fig:main:procedure}.
 Every participant took part in the study online via Zoom.
-The study began with a brief introduction to the research and a tutorial of the tool, where one of the authors introduced each feature’s functionality.\footnote{Participants were instructed to access the tool with an incognito window blocking any third-party writing tools.
-This was to accurately log the support features participants use and their interactions with the paraphrased suggestions and support features.} After the tutorial, participants completed two tasks: the Exploratory Task and the Main Task.
-The researcher gave a brief walkthrough of each task for the first five minutes.
+The study began with a brief introduction to the research and the signing of informed consent forms.
+After the introduction, participants completed a 25-minute-long tutorial task.
+During the tutorial, one of the authors introduced the tool and each information aid's functionality, and then participants completed a series of subtasks selecting the best-paraphrased suggestion in the context of email writing, given a pre-written sentence and four paraphrased suggestions with \system{}.\footnote{Participants were instructed to access the link to the tool with an incognito window blocking any third-party writing tools.
+This was to accurately log the information aids participants use and their interactions with the paraphrased suggestions and information aids.} To ensure participants familiarized themselves with each information aid, only one of the five information aids was available for each subtask, and they could ask questions about the tools during the tutorial.